 - falling onto something sharp

-- bleeding is heavy, spurting, or cannot be stopped after 10 minutes of pressure
+- the bleeding is heavy, spurting, or doesn’t stop after 10 minutes of applying pressure

-- feeling and function is impaired in the area of the cut/wound
+- feeling and function are impaired in the area of the cut or wound

 - you haven’t had a tetanus shot in 10 years

-- you stepped on an object like a nail
+- you stepped on an object, such as a nail

-- it shows signs of infection: swelling around the site, throbbing pain, or fluid leaking from the cut/wound
+- the cut or wound shows the symptoms of infection, such as swelling around the site, throbbing pain, or fluid leaking from the cut or wound

-- loss of function in the area containing the wound
+- a loss of function in the area of the wound

 - nerve damage